neharkarvishal/OS-from-scratch-tutorial/README.md

 We will want to do many things with our OS:

-- Boot from scratch, without GRUB
+- Boot from scratch, without GRUB - DONE!
 - Enter 32-bit mode
 - Jump from Assembly to C
 - Interrupt handling